Billy Ray Waldon: Trial and sentencing

 After Waldon's judgement that he was competent to stand trial, his criminal trial began in 1991.
 Waldon wished to represent himself in court, but a judge denied this motion, stating that Waldon could not understand the risks of self-representation.
 However, a second judge granted his request to represent himself.
 During his trial, Waldon alleged that he had been beaten by federal agents and framed for the crimes over his 'promotion of Indian autonomy'.
 Waldon additionally claimed that during his fugitive state, he had hid in the crawlspace of a house in Imperial Beach, fearing that he would be convicted anyway if he pleaded innocent.
 Waldon was convicted of three counts of first degree murder, as well as multiple counts of attempted murder, rape, burglary, robbery, and animal cruelty in December 1991 and was sentenced to death in February 1992.

 Conviction overturned

 On January 23, 2023, Waldon's murder convictions and death sentences were overturned on grounds of courtroom behavior, his 'delusional' self-representation and a trial court judge's decision that had improperly allowed him to represent himself "without considering (the other judge's) denial or the evidence on which it was based" had deprived him of competent legal representation.
 The California State supreme court granted Waldon a new trial.

 Poliespo

-Poliespo (Polisinteza Esperanto, Polisinteza Esperanto, "Polysynthetic Esperanto", also Po) is an international auxiliary language created by Waldon.
+Poliespo (Polisinteza Esperanto, "Polysynthetic Esperanto", also Po) is an international auxiliary language created by Waldon.
 Waldon ran a "World Poliespo Organization" for enthusiasts of the language.